rebcabin/colliding-pucks/README.md

 directory and type 'python setup.py install'.
 For the others, 'pip install' will do, e.g., 'pip install numpy,' 'pip install pygame,' 'pip install pytest.'

 To run unit tests, do 'pytest test_time_warp.py.'
+If you do just 'pytest', it will try to run the unit tests in pymunk 4, which only work on Windows.

 To run the graphics demos, do 'python colliding_pucks.py.'